State opens massive warehouse to help process Maui donations

 Lewis added, “We’re trying to compartmentalize everything, you got food, you have canned goods, you have water supplies, you have medical supplies so whenever we get the word from Maui county we need this boom it’s going it’s organized it’s ready to go,”

-This initiative was kickstarted on Saturday by Lieutenant Governor Sylvia Luke and the Council for Native Hawaiian Advancement.
+This initiative was kickstarted on Saturday by Lt.
+Gov. Sylvia Luke and the CNHA.

 While clothing isn’t on the priority list, essential needs include food, water, toiletries, baby formula, baby food, and diapers.